amomic/client-server-app/README.md

 ## `data` Command (**15P**)

 The Client sends a request containing a `Sensor` instance with `sensorId` and`metric`, a start (inclusive) and end time (exclusive), optional plus a DataSeries.Operation or a DataSeries.Operation and an interval, to the Analysis Server.
 The Analysis Server shall then query the data from the cache, or if not present from the file.
 The requested DataSeries.Operation should be calculated and returned to the client, if no DataSeries.Operation is provided, all data present should be returned.
 DataPoints from operations should have valid LocalDateTimes - come up with a reasonable solution.
 The client displays the data inline in a table.
 Think about meaningful columns and rows.
+<a href="interpolation"></a>
 Interval is given in `integer<s|m|h|d>` (seconds, minutes, hours or days>) and you have to fit the data by sampling, so one DataPoint is given in the requested interval.
 If datapoints are missing because the .csv-file provides no data after sampling, do the following:
 * if one DataPoint is given within the given time range, use this DataPoint